0

 So, What Can I Do About It?

-2. Eat Well - From phytoestrogen rich foods to foods that can potentially help boost neurotransmitters, what you eat matters!
-You can read more about that on our blogs on best menopause foods and foods for mood!
+2. Eat Well — From phytoestrogen-rich foods to those that may support neurotransmitter production, what you eat matters.
+You can read more in our blogs on best menopause foods and foods for mood.

-3. Drink Water - Estrogen helps a woman’s body tissues retain water, so when estrogen levels decrease, it becomes harder for those tissues to hold on to moisture.
-Dehydration has a number of adverse side effects, including irritability and confusion.
+3. Drink Water — Estrogen plays a role in how tissues retain water, so when estrogen levels shift, it can become harder for tissues to hold on to moisture.
+Dehydration is associated with irritability and difficulty concentrating — two things you don't need more of right now.

-4. Sleep - we all know lack of sleep can make us grouchy, but it also makes it harder to concentrate, makes repair harder for our bodies, and increases the likelihood we will reach for sugary snacks or caffeine - which can then increase anxiety and make it harder to sleep... and a vicious cycle begins.
+4. Sleep — We all know that a bad night makes everything harder.
+Poor sleep makes it more difficult to concentrate, impairs physical recovery, and increases the likelihood of reaching for sugary snacks or caffeine — which can spike anxiety and make sleep harder still.
+Breaking that cycle is worth prioritising.

-5. Meditate - even if you're not into deep breathing or yoga, simply spending time away from screens and outdoors can help.
-Many mindfulness practices can be found online, from muscle relaxation to breath work that can help you feel more grounded, calm, and in control.
+5. Meditate — Even if deep breathing or yoga isn't your thing, time away from screens and outdoors can help.
+Mindfulness practices — from muscle relaxation to breath work — are widely available online and associated with feeling more grounded and in control.

-6. Get Support - from besties to family to a professional - support in menopause matters.
-Studies indicate that 66.7% of women reported feeling negative about menopause, but this figure was strongly correlated with the support systems they had (friends, family, social network, etc.).
-Shared experience and care can mitigate our menopause symptoms, and boost those feel good chemicals.
-To learn more about this, you can read our blog on menopause and social factors.
+6. Get Support — From close friends to family to a professional, support during perimenopause genuinely matters.
+Research has found that many women report feeling negative about menopause, and that this experience is strongly shaped by the support systems around them.
+Shared experience and care can lift mood and ease the ride.
+Read more in our blog on menopause and social factors.